trailofbits/testing-handbook/content/docs/fuzzing/techniques/05-faq.md

 ## When should I stop fuzzing?

 This question is very hard to answer.
 The code coverage is essentially the only metric available in today's fuzzers.
-Code coverage is a proxy for measuring a fuzzer’s efficiency in finding bugs.
+Code coverage is a proxy for measuring a fuzzer's efficiency in finding bugs.

 However, we have acknowledged that code coverage is the only tool we have nowadays.
 So the practical answer to the question is: Stop fuzzing when the fuzzer does not find new test cases for several hours.
 This is equivalent to saying that the fuzzer is not increasing its coverage.